 You’ll have a much better success rate when you can narrow your focus down because you’re more likely to be found when people are searching for a certain type of product.
 If your focus is too broad, your small shop will get lost in a sea of competitors.

-Shopify and Wix are some of the most popular eCommerce platforms available to sellers today.
+Wix dropshiping website builder is one of the most popular eCommerce platforms available to sellers today.
 It’s easy to get started and its user-friendly interface makes setup and maintenance easy, even for sellers who aren’t particularly tech-savvy.

 Shopify and Wix are both affordable option, with monthly rates at less than $40, making it a great way to get started in the world of eCommerce on a budget.
 You can also start a Modalyst store, which helps you to increase your distribution and streamline your distribution process